snabbdom/snabbdom/README.md

 h("a", { attrs: { href: "/foo" } }, "Go to Foo");
 ```

-In JSX, you can use the `attrs` key.
+In JSX, you can use the `attrs` prop.

 ```jsx
 <div attrs={{ 'aria-label': "I'm a div" }} />